Katie Hickman: Writing career

 After Oxford Hickman began to travel and to write.
 Her first book, Dreams of the Peaceful Dragon (1987), is an account of her journey across Bhutan on horseback.
 Finding inspiration in a culture largely untouched by the trappings of the 20th Century, she became one of the first white women ever to travel to the furthest eastern regions of Bhutan.

 In 1992 Hickman published her first novel The Quetzal Summer, which was shortlisted for the Sunday Times Young British Writer of the Year Award.
 Set in South America and London, this is the story of an English girl whose native Indian nurse means more to her than her mother.

 In 1993 she followed it with A Trip to the Light Fantastic, an account of a year spent living and working with a Mexican circus, eventually performing in the circus herself.
 A Trip to the Light Fantastic was shortlisted for the Thomas Cook Travel Book Award and republished in 2014 as Travels with a Mexican Circus.

 She then turned to write history books.
 Daughters of Britannia: The Lives and Times of Diplomatic Wives (1999) rose to number two in the Sunday Times Bestseller list and was serialised on the BBC Radio 4 series Woman's Hour.
 Drawing on letters, private journals, and memoirs, Daughters of Britannia explores three centuries of British diplomacy as seen through the eyes of nearly 100 diplomatic wives, sisters and daughters.

 Hickman followed this with her second history book: Courtesans: Money, Sex and Fame in the Nineteenth Century (2003) exploring the parallel world of 18th and 19th-century courtesans, telling the exceptional stories of five outstanding women.

 Five years later Hickman produced her second novel: The Aviary Gate (2008), the first in a trilogy set in the early seventeenth century Constantinople, Venice, London, and rural Wiltshire which became a bestseller in Italy, selling more than 50,000 copies in hardback alone.
 This was followed by the second in the trilogy: The Pindar Diamond (2011) and concluding with The House at Bishopsgate (2016).

-Hickman has returned to writing about history with her latest book: She-Merchants, Buccaneers and Gentlewomen (2019), a recounting of the stories of the first British women to set foot in India in the early seventeenth century.
+More recently, Hickman returned to writing about history with: She-Merchants, Buccaneers and Gentlewomen (2019), a recounting of the stories of the first British women to set foot in India in the early seventeenth century and her latest: Brave Hearted: The Dramatic Story of Women of the American West (2022), which won the 2023 WILLA Literary Award in Creative Nonfiction.